-Even rates for seniors can be very competitive though, so best thing to do is to find out what it will cost you, no matter what your age.
+Even rates for seniors can be very competitive, though, so the best thing to do is to find out what it will cost you, no matter your age.

-You should only consider 1 year term, also called increasing premium term insurance or annual renewable term, if you only have a very short term need for the life insurance like one or two years.
-This could be best type of life insurance if you’re required to have it to cover a very short term loan.
-If there is even a possibility that you may need the life insurance for longer than 1 or 2 years, do NOT buy a 1 year term policy as the rates can increase significantly from year to year.
+You should only consider a one year term, also called increasing premium term insurance or annual renewable term, if you only have a very short term need for the life insurance like one or two years.
+This is best type of life insurance if you’re required to have it to cover a very short term loan.
+If there is even a possibility that you may need the life insurance for longer than one or two years, do NOT buy a one year term policy, as the rates can increase significantly from year to year.

-I’ve also never seen a case for which buying 5 year term made sense.
-Everyone would be better off buying 10 year term and cancelling it after 5 years if they only needed or wanted coverage for 5 years.
+I’ve also never seen a case for which buying a five year term made sense.
+Everyone would be better off buying a 10 year term and cancelling it after five years if they only needed or wanted coverage for five years.

 There are also term plans that will pay you back all of the premiums you’ve paid into the policy at the end of the level term period if you’re still living.
-These are called return of premium (ROP) term and they can cost two to three times more than regular term insurance, but some people feel it’s worth it to pay more to get something back at the end of the term.
+These are called return of premium (ROP) terms, and they can cost two to three times more than regular term insurance.
+Some people feel it’s worth it to pay more to get something back at the end of the term.

-What I don’t like about ROP term is that if you do die while the policy is in force, your beneficiary will only get the life insurance amount you purchased even though you’ve paid significantly more for the ROP benefit.
-So even though this insurance will cost you more, if you die while policy is in force, your beneficiary won’t get any additional money back besides for the total life insurance amount.
+What I don’t like about ROP terms is that if you do die while the policy is in force, your beneficiary will only get the life insurance amount you purchased even though you’ve paid significantly more for the ROP benefit.
+Even though this insurance will cost you more, if you die while the policy is in force, your beneficiary won’t get any additional money back aside from the total life insurance amount.